-Somewhat related to traffic management schemes, traffic control and information schemes refer to traffic monitoring and control systems and intelligent transport systems.
+Related to traffic management schemes, traffic control and information schemes refer to traffic monitoring and control systems and intelligent transport systems.
 Areas of concentrated population density rely upon complex traffic control systems to optimise transport movement.
 Linked to the whole area of traffic control the area of intelligent transport systems has grown in significance in recent years, reflecting the growing capability and deployment of technology in the transport sector.

-Over the period of the Plan it is intended to continue to invest in the development of traffic control systems, including the further expansion of coordinated traffic signal control in the GDA and the other metropolitan areas, as well as focussing on elements of intelligent transport systems providing tangible transport user benefits.
+Over the period of the Plan it is intended to utilise technological solutions where appropriate and, in particular, to continue to invest in the development of traffic control systems.
+This includes the further expansion of coordinated traffic signal control in the GDA and the other metropolitan areas, as well as focusing on elements of intelligent transport systems providing tangible transport user benefits.